-In bioinformatics, GROMACS is one of the most popular Molecular Dynamics simulation software with a load of features built in.
+In bioinformatics, GROMACS is one of the most popular Molecular Dynamics simulation software with loads of features built-in.
 Installing GROMACS Version 5.x.x+ can be a tedious and cumbersome process on Ubuntu, especially if you are just starting out.
-For beginners, installing and getting GROMACS to work is more challenging due to unfamiliarity with linux commands and GROMACS dependencies.
-Also the installation instructions for version 5+ available on GROMACS website does not seem to work first hand.
+For beginners, installing and getting GROMACS to work is more challenging due to unfamiliarity with Linux commands and GROMACS dependencies.
+Also, the installation instructions for version 5+ available on the GROMACS website does not seem to work first hand.

 In this quick tutorial, I will teach you how to install Gromacs on Ubuntu 14.04 LTS.
 It is expected to work on any version of Ubuntu.
 Post in comments if you face any problem.

 You need a good internet connection as we will have to download various dependencies during the installation process.
-To install Gromacs, we need following softwares installed on our system:
+To install Gromacs, we need the following software installed on our system:

 - A C & C++ Compiler which comes built-in with Ubuntu.

 - CMake – A linux software to make binaries

 - BuildEssential – It is a reference for all the packages needed to compile a package.